-- 9.1 There are a number of financial risks that the Council will face over the medium-term.
+- 9.1 There are several financial risks that the Council will face over the medium-term.
 The 2024/25 Budget and the MTFS have been prepared with consideration of these risks, but as with any forecast, an inherent level of risk will remain. - 9.2 The first key risk is around the nature and scope of local government funding from the Government in 2025/26 and more substantially from 2026/27.
 The implementation of the Fair Funding Review and Business Rates changes has already been delayed (originally due from April 2020) and is likely to be held back until after the General Election.
 The forecast impact on District Councils is likely to be significant as resources are moved around Local Government to recognise Social Care cost pressures. - 9.3 It is very difficult to estimate with certainty the impact on Cotswold.
 Fundamental changes to the way in which each Council's needs are assessed and funded are difficult to model despite some engagement from Government with local authorities.
 Therefore, considerable risk and uncertainty remains in the estimates for 2025/26 and beyond. - 9.4 However, an initial estimate of a 30% reduction in the level of retained business rates income has been included in the MTFS assumptions from 2026/27.
-An estimate has been made around transitional arrangements, but these are not based on any indication or commitment from the Government but have been based on financial modelling provided by Pixel including a view on damping (transitional arrangements upon implementation of the new distribution methodology to avoid significant step-changes, shocks or disruption to stable financial planning and service delivery). - 9.5 A significant uncertainty in the MTFS is the assessment of when funding changes will be implemented.
-As set out in this report, the implementation of Local Government Finance reform has already been delayed several times.
-The Local Government Finance Policy Statement and subsequent settlement provided information on funding for 2024/25.
-Whilst no indication has been provided for future settlements, there a number of factors that may influence the timing of reform.
+An estimate has been made around transitional arrangements, but these are not based on any indication or commitment from the upon implementation of the new distribution methodology to avoid significant step-changes, shocks or disruption to stable financial planning and service delivery).